NAREN-DE/databricks-code-repo/README.md

 # databricks-code-repo
-To maintain databricks notebook and other onjects
+To maintain databricks notebook and other objects